shahlab/LTEE-gene-expression/README.md

 2. Analysis - run the various analyses that are based of the sequencing data.
 3. Interpretation - make visualizations of the data acquired during the analysis phase.

-In order to recreate the analysis, you should first clone this repository, providing you with the code and data files necessary to run it.
-The next step is to create the following directory tree by running `create_dir_tree.sh`.
+In order to recreate the analysis, you simply need to clone the repository, creating a local directory structure that should match the following:
 ```
 .
 ├── alignment